DPS Urges Motorists to Use Caution Around Motorcyclists

-AUSTIN, May 8, 2017 - As part of Motorcycle Safety and Awareness Month, the Texas Department of Public Safety (DPS) is reminding drivers to use extra caution around motorcycles on roads and highways.
-The special awareness month is observed during the month of May.
+AUSTIN, April 30, 2015 – As part of Motorcycle Safety and Awareness Month in May, the Texas Department of Public Safety (DPS) is reminding drivers to use extra caution around motorcycles on roadways.

 Drivers and motorcyclists can significantly reduce their chances of being involved in a serious or fatal crash by adhering to basic safety measures, including: